 Just ask any Australian Shepherd owner and I’m sure they’ll have plenty of stories just like these to tell you.

 Does Australian Shepherd Intelligence Matter?

-Rather than focusing on a dog intelligence list that focuses on obedience and commands, focus on developing a dog for your own specific needs.
+Rather than focusing on a dog intelligence list, focus on developing a dog for your own specific needs.
 There’s a lot of things that Aussies are highly capable of doing.

 Do you own an Australian Shepherd?
 If so, let us know in the comments section below – is your Australian Shepherd smart?

 - The Ultimate Aussie Resource Page

 - Are Australian Shepherds Good with Kids?

 - Do Australian Shepherds Shed a lot?